-Revocation of Instructions
+Revocation of instructions

-A registered Exchangeable Shareholder who has delivered a voting instruction form or who has voted using any of the methods set out on page 17 may revoke or amend such voting instructions by: (a) completing and signing a voting instruction form bearing a later date and depositing it with the Trustee as described above in advance of the relevant cut-off date; (b) following the instructions on pages 14 and 15 to provide your instructions via www.proxyvote.com in advance of the relevant cut-off date; (c) following the instructions on pages 14 and 15 to provide your instructions via the toll-free number on the voting instruction form in advance of the relevant cut-off date; (d) depositing an instrument in writing executed by the registered Exchangeable Shareholder or by the registered Exchangeable Shareholder's attorney authorised in writing; or (e) in any other manner permitted by law.
+A registered Exchangeable Shareholder who has delivered a voting instruction form or who has voted using any of the methods set out on page 18 may revoke or amend such voting instructions by: (a) completing and signing a voting instruction form bearing a later date and depositing it with the Trustee as described above in advance of the relevant cut-off date; (b) following the instructions on pages 15 to 16 to provide your instructions via www.proxyvote. com in advance of the relevant cut-off date; (c) following the instructions on pages 15 to 16 to provide your instructions via the toll-free number on the voting instruction form in advance of the relevant cut-off date; (d) depositing an instrument in writing executed by the registered Exchangeable Shareholder or by the registered Exchangeable Shareholder's attorney authorised in writing; or (e) in any other manner permitted by law.